Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 5 November 2025 15.37.40 UTC
+- WIB: Rabu, 5 November 2025 16.31.59 UTC
-- WITA: Rabu, 5 November 2025 16.37.40 UTC
+- WITA: Rabu, 5 November 2025 17.31.59 UTC
-- WIT: Rabu, 5 November 2025 17.37.40 UTC
+- WIT: Rabu, 5 November 2025 18.31.59 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: nature
+Kategori: inspirational